worktheclock/replit.github.io/tutorials/02-managing-files-using-repl-it.md

 ![**Image 4:** Writing data to a file and viewing it](/images/tutorials/02-managing-files/02-04-write-file.png)

-## Building a weather logging system using Python and Repl.it
+## Building a weather logging system using Python and Replit

 Now that you can read from files and write to them, let's build a mini-project that records historical weather temperatures.
 Our program will